janjiralakirankumar/DevOpsEssentials/README.md

 ---
 #### Note: If you want to create new credentials, Follow the below steps:
 1. Go to the AWS console.
 On the top right corner, click on your name or AWS profile ID.
-2. When the menu opens, click on Security Credentials.
+2. Click on Security Credentials.
 3. Under AWS IAM Credentials, click on **Create Access Key**.
-4. If you already have two active keys, you can deactivate and delete the older one so that you can create a new one.
+4. If you already have two active keys, you can deactivate and delete the older one so that you can create a new one, then download, and save it.
-5. Complete the "aws configure" step
+5. Then, Complete the `aws configure` step
 ---
-#### Once configured, do a smoke test to check if your credentials are valid
+#### Once configured, do a smoke test to check if your credentials are valid and get access to AWS.

 You can check using any one command
 ```